MicrosoftDocs/VBA-Docs/api/Access.Printer.md

 |**Printers**("_devicename_")|The _devicename_ argument is the name of the **Printer** object as returned by the **DeviceName** property.|
 |**Printers**(_index_)|The _index_ argument is the numeric position of the object within the collection.
 The valid range is from 0 to `Printers.Count-1`.|

-You can use the properties of the **Printer** object to set the printing characteristics for any of the printers available on your system.
+Use the properties of the **Printer** object to set the printing characteristics for any of the printers available on your system.

 Use the **ColorMode**, **Copies**, **Duplex**, **Orientation**, **PaperBin**, **PaperSize**, and **PrintQuality** properties to specify print settings for a particular printer.